background 0background 1background 2background 3

 Music faculty are committed to the highest quality instruction in an environment that nurtures the intellectual and creative development of students.
 The program provides a basic understanding of the theory and history of music, performance opportunities in many styles and genres, and individual instruction in voice, all orchestral and band instruments, piano, and composition from highly qualified faculty who are active musicians and scholars.

-We offer degree concentrations in Music Studies (a general liberal arts degree), Applied Music (a degree focused on performance or composition), and Music Education (pre-credential).
+We offer degree concentrations in Music Studies (a general liberal arts degree), Applied Music (a degree focused on performance or composition), and Music Teacher Preparation (pre-credential).
 Students may pursue more than one concentration, and our program allows you the flexibility to explore classes within any of the options.
 Our core program provides a strong foundation in music theory, history, and ensemble performance, giving you the perfect base for either graduate study or other careers in music.

 Why This Program